samirsebbah/capstone_project/readme.md

 In this section,
-we develop plots to visualize the distributions of the input featurs using Histograms.
+we develop plots to visualize the distributions of the input features using Histograms.
 Our objective to gain better understanding of the underlying patterns, detecting outliers, and identifying potential issues.
 This step is also used in subsequent steps to guide feature engineering, model selection, and preprocessing steps.

-Per composite feature, the plots show the distribtions of the features.
+Per composite feature, the plots show the distributions of the features.
 To keep this document concise, we did not report all the composite features.
 The next set of boxplots provides a better visuals of the aggregated statistics about the distributions of the features.

 <div style="text-align: center;">